nfrancque/python-for-noobs/getting_started.md

 You should see some information about what eversion of `python3` is installed with WSL, and it should be >=3.6.

-Next, type `git --help`.
+Next, type `git --version`.
 Some similar information for our version of git should be displayed.

 ## What *are* Python and Git?